Imagine this: Somehow, everyone in your family has availability for a group trip.

 Some general tips to save when it comes to these big-time amusement parks: As mentioned above, off-season travel is key.
 Don’t hit up Disney during the holidays and, if possible, avoid summer or other common school breaks.
 Think mid-February or early November.
 Also, bring your own snacks: Disney World churros run $6 a pop.

 If you need a break from all the theme park action, you can opt for an equally thrilling activity courtesy of Mother Nature.
 Just outside of Orlando, you can find a nearby bioluminescent bay.
 If you go kayaking there at night, your motions will cause the bioluminescent plankton that inhabits the waters to illuminate creating a one-of-a-kind magical effect.
 For more info on how to plan an outing like that with your family, check out this guide from Pinch of My Soul.

 BEST TIME TO VISIT: Shoulder seasons (March–May, September–November).
 The 2020 Cherry Blossom Festival runs from March 20 to April 12.

-WHY YOU SHOULD VISIT: D.C. offers plenty of tame, non-rollercoaster options for the whole family.
+WHY YOU SHOULD VISIT: D.C. offers plenty of tame, non-rollercoaster options for the whole family, including a variety of kid-friendly attractions.
 Between prime access to American history and art at one of the 70-plus museums, one visit to D.C. is really just scratching the surface of the culture alive in the District.